 Variables

-Update Customers and Locations - Push updates for both customers (Parent in e-automate) and locations (Child in e-automate, site in ConnectWise).
+Update Customers and Locations - Push updates for both customers (Parent in e-automate, Company in ConnectWise) and locations (Child in e-automate, site in ConnectWise).
+No companies or sites will be created in ConnectWise.

-Insert/Update Customers only - Customers from e-automate will be inserted into ConnectWise as companies.
+Insert/Update Customers only - Customers from e-automate will be inserted into ConnectWise as companies when no existing match is found, updates will be made to mapped companies.
 Only parent accounts will be inserted and updated.

-Insert/Update Customers and ALL Locations - Both Parent and Child customers from e-automate will be inserted/updated to ConnectWise.
-Locations will be inserted/updated regardless of whether they meet any filtered criteria for customer type or contract type.
-Locations in ConnectWise are Sites.
+Insert/Update Customers and ALL Locations - Both Parent and Child customers from e-automate will be inserted/updated to ConnectWise (Company and sites).
+Locations will be inserted/updated regardless of whether they meet the criteria set in variables 9/10/11 (Company Type/Contract Type/Branch).

-Insert/Update Customers and filtered Locations - Both Parent and Child customers from e-automate will be inserted/updated to ConnectWise.
-Only locations that meet any filtered criteria will be inserted/updated in ConnectWise.
-Locations in ConnectWise are Sites.
+Insert/Update Customers and filtered Locations - Both Parent and Child customers from e-automate will be inserted/updated to ConnectWise ONLY when the customer record in e-automate meets the criteria set in variables 9/10/11 (Company Type/Contract Type/Branch).

-No updates - The sync will attempt to match customers from e-automate to companies in ConnectWise, where a match is found, the custom property in e-automate will be updated with the Company RecID from ConnectWise.
+No updates - The sync will attempt to match customers from e-automate to companies in ConnectWise.
+Where a match is found, the custom property in e-automate will be updated with the Company RecID from ConnectWise.
 No changes will be made to the information in ConnectWise.
+Only processes parent/main customers and does not check location customers.

-Variable 9: Customer Type - If inserting customers from e-automate into ConnectWise, enter the customer types from e-automate to sync over.
+Variable 9: Customer Type - Filter the customers updated/inserted into ConnectWise to those that match a customer type, enter the customer types from e-automate to sync over.
 Separate multiple values with commas.
+Details on customer type in EA.

 Variable W: Territory Filter - Enter a territory name if you would like to filter to only those companies assigned to that territory.**This variable affects all ConnectWise to e-automate sync pieces (ID964, ID965, ID966).
 If you set a territory filter here, ONLY that territory will be used for all aspects of the ConnectWise sync.
 See more details on territory in ConnectWise here.

 Variable 4: Company Status - If inserting companies into ConnectWise, optional to specify the status of those companies.
-See more details on the ConnectWise company status here.
+Details on the company status in ConnectWise.

-Variable 3: Company Territory - If inserting companies into ConnectWise, the option to specify the territory to be assigned to the company.
+Variable 3: Company Territory - If inserting companies into ConnectWise, it's optional to specify the territory to be assigned to the company.
 Can only specify one territory to be used for all inserts.
-More details on territory are here.
+ConnectWise Company Territory.

 * * *